blakeblackshear/frigate/README.md

 ### `/api/events/<id>`
 Returns data for a single event.
-### `/api/events/<id>/snapshot.jpg`
+### `/api/events/<id>/thumbnail.jpg`
-Returns a snapshot for the event id optimized for notifications.
+Returns a thumbnail for the event id optimized for notifications.
 Works while the event is in progress and after completion.
 Passing `?format=android` will convert the thumbnail to 2:1 aspect ratio.

 ### `/clips/<camera>-<id>.mp4`
 Video clip for the given camera and event id.